 Physical fitness is a lifelong objective.
 Our classes and activities from preschool through twelfth grade reflect this belief, putting substantial emphasis on the idea that the experience should be a joyful one.
 Students are encouraged to explore our physical education and athletic offerings not only to enhance their health, but also to learn the lessons inherent in trying new things, competing and facing challenges.

 Seventh and eighth grade students refine the skills they have learned in the earlier grades.
 They are ready to use more complex individual and team strategies in sports and to challenge themselves and each other at a higher level.
-In addition to the “traditional” sports curriculum, these challenges can be achieved through alternative activities such as badminton, bocce, indoor climbing, ultimate Frisbee, fitness room, and jump rope, as well as through electives in exercise, fencing, karate, yoga, and inward bound (adventure training).
-The Upper Middle School students may join interscholastic teams in baseball, basketball, fencing, gymnastics, soccer, softball, track and field, and volleyball.
+In addition to the “traditional” sports curriculum, these challenges can be achieved through alternative activities such as badminton, bocce, indoor climbing, ultimate Frisbee, fitness room, and jump rope, as well as through electives in exercise, karate, yoga, and inward bound (adventure training).
+Upper middle school students may join interscholastic teams in baseball, basketball, gymnastics, soccer, softball, track and field, and volleyball.

 We use team teaching to maximize student-teacher interaction, and we organize the classes according to age.
 This method provides an opportunity for individualized attention and skill development.
 During the fall and spring our classes are conducted outdoors; in the winter, we teach classes in our large and small gymnasiums, fitness room and our apparatus room.

 High school students can begin to focus on developing their own program of life fitness, and the high school courses are designed to show students their many options.
 For the teachers, working with high school students is more like sharing their own ongoing learning process in both its physical and creative aspects.
 We take more risks, understand more precisely, and strive harder toward mastery.